 The Villa Zorayda was built in 1883 using concrete and crushed coquina shells as a home for eccentric millionaire Franklin Webster Smith.
-The castle’s Moorish-style was inspired by the Alhambra Palace in Granada, Spain.
+The Alhambra Palace inspired the castle’s Moorish-style in Granada, Spain.
 Villa Zorayda set a precedent for the Moorish Spanish revival style of architecture in St Augustine.

 The Villa Zorayda Museum lets you explore the castle’s beautiful art and a variety of artifacts.
 You can learn about the building’s history while listening to an audio tour.
 One of the more bizarre artifacts present in the castle is the ‘sacred cat rug’, which is 2400 years old.
 Many of the furniture pieces are equally fascinating and showcase excellent craftsmanship.